hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

       + at night people dream for several hours, those dreams are gone when wake up in the morning
       + the dreams are not quite all gone
       + the dream just before wake up will get into short-term memory
-      + once people think of it, it will remembered for a long time
+      + once people think of it, it will be remembered for a long time
       + all dreaming is paradoxical because the state of people's brain look extremely like the state of brain when awake
-      + except that it isn't being driven by real input but friven by a relay station just after the real input, called the thalamus
+      + except that it isn't being driven by real input but driven by a relay station just after the real input, called the thalamus
       + the theory explains functionally what the point of dreams is to get rid of those spurious minima
     + that's what why you don't remember them
   + how much unlearning should apply?